- Product: Splunk Infrastructure Monitoring

 When a pending state is detected, every second counts - you'll need to quickly alert the Kubernetes support staff who can resolve this incident.
 Each organization is unique in how it alerts its support team members, whether that happens over email, Slack, or Splunk OnCall.
 In this video, you'll learn how to configure alerting your staff for all of these platforms so your support team can take action straight away.

-Video 4 - How to review pod status in the Kubernetes dashboard: running vs desired # of pods, pods in pending status, failed pods
+Video 4 - How to review pod status in the Kubernetes navigator: running vs desired # of pods, pods in pending status, failed pods

 In this video for Kubernetes Administrators, you'll learn how to easily view pod status so that you can quickly and easily troubleshoot and reduce your Mean-Time-To-Repair (MTTR).